jtdaugherty/tracy/README.md

    - YAML-based file format
    - Network (de)serialization
  * Animation:
-   - Renders a selected frame from an animation sequence (frames can be stitched into movies using external tools; see `scripts/`)
+   - Renders animation frame sequences locally or on network nodes (frames can be stitched into movies using external tools; see `scripts/`)
    - Linear interpolation of float values, rotational interpolation of vectors for some object fields
  * Engine: